 Sub Support / Changes to Plan Required?
-Date submission No. Name / Organisation Objection Summary of Issues Planning Comment Yes / No received of compensation and when the acquiring authority can enter the property can take longer to resolve.
+No. Name / Organisation Objection Summary of Issues Planning Comment Yes / No of compensation and when the acquiring authority can enter the property can take longer to resolve.
 Land value is the basic component of any Compulsory Acquisition compensation.
 The terms 'loss' and 'inconvenience' can mean many things and were used in our original advice as broad terms.
 Council and the landowner can make two offers each, after this, the Victorian Civil and Administrative Tribunal will determine the compensation after a hearing.
 5(a) Nobelius Land Surveyors Change requested Nobelius Land Surveyors (Nobelius) have designed a subdivision layout for properties 23 and 29 Jason Street.
 The design has not been submitted to Council for planning approval yet, but Nobelius advise in their submission that a planning permit application is expected to be lodged within three months (i.e. March 2025).
 Change requested: a) Extend the PAO to the northern boundary of 23 Jason Street (left property) and 77 English Street (right property).
 Reason for change: 1.
 Drainage in this area flows north/northwest.
 2. Increasing the size of the PAO will increase flexibility for 23 Jason Street and 77 English Street when designing the stormwater asset to be located within PAO3.
 3. It would be easier and thus better to oversize the PAO now, rather than having to negotiate the purchase of more land at the time of acquisition if the wetland could not be accommodated. a) Council officers preferred method for Council to acquire the drainage reserve is through subdivision permits.
 We will only undertake compulsory acquisition if it becomes necessary to acquire the land to facilitate the completion of permits which have been granted but have stalled due to being unable to acquire the drainage reserve by private agreement.
 For Council to undertake compulsory acquisitions in this instance, we would first require a request from the development industry for Latrobe City Council to use our powers of compulsory acquisition conveyed under the PAO.
-The applying of the PAO as proposed by the Amendment does not prevent the development industry from proposing designs which do not align with the PAO.
-Ultimately any subdivision proposed needs to be generally in accordance with the Development Plan as under the Development Plan Overlay, Council is required to refuse any permit which is not generally in accordance.
-The term 'generally in accordance' allows Council to grant permits which do not exactly follow the DP.
-This could include a No 19/12/2024
+The applying of the PAO as proposed by the Amendment does not prevent the development industry for not align with the PAO.
+Ultimately any subdivision proposed needs to be generally in accordance with the Development Plan Overlay, Council is required to refuse any permit which is not generally in accordance' allows Council to grant permits which do not exactly follow the DP.
+This could include a No